valchkou/cassandra-driver-mapping/README.md

 Enjoy this cool addon for the DataStax Java Driver which will bring you piece and serenity while working with Apache Cassandra (C*).
 The main goal is to enable improved JPA-like behaviour for entities to be persisted in C*.
-The module is not replacement for the DataStax Java Driver but smart addon to it.
+The module is not replacement for the DataStax Java Driver but time-saver addon to it.
 The module relies on DataStax Java Driver version 2.0 and JPA 2.1.

 You can read more about Datastax Java Driver at (http://www.datastax.com/drivers/java/apidocs/).